 New Car Test Drive

-Pathfinder's body and interior accommodations were redesigned for the 1999 model year; the new styling represents an evolutionary rather than revolutionary change from the previous generation.
-Winsome and efficient, the Pathfinder's styling has a square-jawed galoot look in front.
+The Nissan Pathfinder's body and interior accommodations were redesigned for the 1999 model year; the new styling represented an evolutionary rather than revolutionary change from the previous generation.
+Winsome and efficient, the Pathfinder's styling has a square-jawed galoot look in front, accented for 2002 with a new grille and larger Nissan badge.
 Elsewhere it has been nicely modernized and smoothed out, while not losing any of its former ruggedly functional demeanor.

 Our test vehicle was the performance-oriented SE 4X4.
 It featured body-colored wheel flares and painted rearview mirrors, and its alloy wheels contributed to its purposeful, well-integrated appearance.
 Under the hood was the newly enlarged 3.5-liter twin-cam V6, which offers a whopping 70 more horsepower than its forebear.
 This engine was coupled with Nissan's excellent 4-speed automatic transmission.